 An important skill learned by 4-H club members is the value of goal setting and record keeping.
 Record books include Permanent Records used to document the 4-H journey and project records reflecting each year's project work.

-Country of Origin (COOL) Form (required for all Market Animals except Rabbits)
+Country of Origin (COOL) Form (required for all Market Animals except Rabbits) Found on links below.

 Market Beef Health Record - (required for all market steers)